About the Program

-The role of psychiatry in population health is well recognized, and the specific responsibilities of the psychiatrist of the future differ from the psychiatrist of the past.
+The role of psychiatry in population health is well recognized, and the responsibilities of the psychiatrist are evolving.
 Duke invests in training competent physicians who have expertise in psychiatry and behavioral health.
-Future leaders in psychiatry need to understand not only behavioral neuroscience, but also ways in which the brain and body interact for both mental and physical wellness and illness.
+Future leaders in psychiatry need to understand not only behavioral neuroscience, but also ways in which the brain and body interact in mental and physical wellness as well as illness.

 - Early exposure to concepts and practice in psychotherapy through didactics in the PGY1 year.

 - Weekly PGY1 process groups.

 - Assignment of different psychotherapy supervisors during the PGY2, PGY3, and PGY4 years to facilitate basic competency in supportive, cognitive-behavioral, and psychodynamic therapies.